Berrimans Bare All

 Augustine's theological revolution (4th–5th centuries)

-Saint Augustine of Hippo (354-430 CE) fundamentally changed Christian attitudes toward the body through theological extrapolations dominating Western Christianity for over a millennium.
-Augustine taught that original sin transmitted through sexual intercourse itself, specifically through concupiscence (lust) inherent in sexual acts.
-He wrote: "Those who are born from the union of bodies are under the power of the devil ... because they are born through that concupiscence by which the flesh has desires opposed to the spirit."
+Saint Augustine of Hippo (354–430 CE) fundamentally changed Christian attitudes toward the body through theological extrapolations that would dominate Western Christianity for over a millennium.
+Augustine taught that original sin was transmitted through sexual intercourse itself, specifically through the concupiscence (lust) inherent in the sexual act.
+He wrote: "Those who are born from the union of bodies are under the power of the devil … because they are born through that concupiscence by which the flesh has desires opposed to the spirit."

-Augustine argued that before the Fall, Adam could procreate purely through intelligent choice without passion.
+Before the Fall, Augustine argued, Adam could have procreated "purely as a matter of intelligent choice" without passion.
 After the Fall, sexual desire became uncontrollable and disordered.
-He interpreted Genesis 3 to mean that shame arose regarding nakedness as an affection common to beasts.
+He interpreted Genesis 3 to mean that after sinning, "there arose in men affections common to the brutes which are productive of shame, and which made man ashamed of his own nakedness."

 Augustine was heavily influenced by Neoplatonism and Stoicism.
-Neoplatonic philosophy viewed the soul as good and matter as evil.
-Combined with Stoic concepts of controlling bodily passions through mental reasoning, these ideas were subsumed into his Christian theology.
-In 418 CE the Council of Carthage adopted his views on original sin, thereby questioning the legitimacy of nakedness during baptism.
+Platonism is a dualistic theology, where 'pure ideas' are good and 'matter' is evil.
+Translated to humans, Neoplatonism saw the soul as good and the body as evil.
+This Neoplatonic emphasis on the spirit's superiority over matter, combined with the Stoic concepts of controlling bodily passions through mental reasoning, were subsumed into his Christian theology.
+And then in 418 CE the Council of Carthage adopted his views on original sin, thereby casting doubt on the legitimacy of nakedness during baptism.

 The Carolingian turning point (750–900 CE)

-Religious art transformed as well.
-Christ began depiction clothed on the cross, contrasting with earlier historically accurate naked depictions.
-The practice associating Christian nudity with grace and spiritual purity was replaced with viewing nudity as inherently problematic.
+This transformation affected religious art as well.
+Christ began to be depicted clothed on the cross, as opposed to the earlier depictions which had shown him naked, as would have been historically accurate for Roman crucifixions.
+The practice associating Christian nudity with grace and spiritual purity was replaced with a view that nudity itself was inherently problematic.

 The High Middle Ages (12th–13th centuries)

-The High Middle Ages witnessed unprecedented asceticism proliferation.
-Thomas Aquinas advanced Augustine's views, teaching that "sexual desire was shameful not only as original sin, but that lust was a disorder because it undermined reason."
-Sexual arousal was deemed so dangerous it "was to be avoided except for procreation."
+The High Middle Ages witnessed unprecedented proliferation of asceticism.
+Thomas Aquinas took Augustine's views further, teaching that "sexual desire was shameful not only as original sin, but that lust was a disorder because it undermined reason."
+Sexual arousal was deemed so dangerous that it was "to be avoided except for procreation", an ideal that remained until the Renaissance.

 The 12th and 13th centuries saw extreme ascetic movements.
 Saint Bartholomew of Farne proclaimed: "We must inflict our body with all kinds of adversity if we want to deliver it to perfect purity of soul!"
-Female ascetics practiced severe bodily mortification: Catherine of Siena practiced severe fasting and self-induced vomiting, ultimately dying from refusing food and water.
+Female ascetics practised severe bodily mortification: Catherine of Siena practised severe fasting and self-induced vomiting, ultimately dying from refusing food and water.

 Despite growing body shame, nude public bathing remained common.
-Roman baths in Bath, England, "were used by both sexes without garments until the 15th century."
-Church attitudes were ambivalent as many church fathers promoted cleanliness as Godliness prerequisite.
+Roman baths in Bath, England, were "used by both sexes without garments until the 15th century."
+Church attitudes towards this were ambivalent as many church fathers promoted cleanliness as being a prerequisite to Godliness.

 The Renaissance and Counter-Reformation backlash (14th–16th centuries)

-The Italian Renaissance brought renewed interest in Greco-Roman culture.
+The Italian Renaissance brought another major shift through its renewed interest in the Greco-Roman culture.
 Donatello's David was the first fully nude sculpture since antiquity.
-Michelangelo's famous David was celebrated yet controversial.
-Artists argued for nude human form dignity and beauty as reflecting divine creation.
+And Michelangelo's more famous David was celebrated yet controversial.
+Artists argued for the dignity and beauty of the nude human form as reflecting divine creation.

-Catholic popes initially patronized nude art.
+And indeed, Catholic popes initially patronised the concept of nude art.
 However, Michelangelo's Last Judgment, featuring hundreds of nude figures, prompted fierce controversy.
-The Council of Trent's 25th Session issued decrees prohibiting "all lasciviousness" in religious art.
-Almost all nudity was forbidden, including infant Jesus depictions.
-Daniele da Volterra painted over nude figures earning the nickname "il Braghettone" (the breeches-maker).
+In response, the Council of Trent's 25th Session issued formal decrees prohibiting "all lasciviousness" in religious art.
+Almost all nudity was forbidden, including depictions of the infant Jesus.
+Daniele da Volterra was commissioned to paint over nude figures in Michelangelo's Last Judgment with clothing, earning him the nickname il Braghettone ("the breeches-maker").
 This campaign continued for over two centuries.

 Protestant reformers maintained diverse attitudes.
-Martin Luther elevated marriage and rejected mandatory clerical celibacy, theoretically giving sexuality within marriage new dignity, though this didn't translate to public nudity acceptance.
-John Calvin and Reformed churches practiced iconoclasm destroying all religious art including nude works.
+Martin Luther elevated marriage and rejected mandatory clerical celibacy, theoretically giving new dignity to sexuality within marriage, though this didn't translate to any acceptance of public nudity.
+John Calvin and Reformed churches were more restrictive, practising iconoclasm that destroyed all religious art, including works with nudity.
 Both Catholic and Protestant streams condemned public nudity across denominational lines.

 The Victorian apex of gymnophobia (19th century)

-The Victorian period (1837-1901) represented the culmination of centuries-long Christian body-negative attitudes.
+The Victorian period (1837–1901) represented the culmination of centuries of Christian body-negative attitudes.
 Public nakedness was considered obscene.
 Extreme modesty requirements emerged with swimming costumes requiring coverage "from neck to knees."
-Even Queen Victoria was scandalized by nude art, commissioning removable fig leaves for classical statues.
+Even Queen Victoria was scandalised by nude art, commissioning removable fig leaves for classical statues.

 Christian missionaries imposed Victorian standards globally.
-Indigenous peoples' traditional nudity practices were condemned, equating nudity with "savagery."
-The Victorian era transformed earlier Christian teachings into a comprehensive body shame system: equation of all nudity with sexuality, extreme gender segregation, and bodily shame.
+Indigenous peoples' traditional practices of partial or complete nudity were condemned, and nudity became equated with "savagery."
+The Victorian era transformed earlier Christian teachings into a comprehensive system of body shame: equation of all nudity with sexuality, extreme gender segregation, and the body itself becoming a source of shame.
 This represented the most restrictive period in Christian attitudes toward the body since the 8th century.

-However, Victorian body attitudes tied to class distinctions, industrial capitalism, overpopulation anxieties, and sexuality medicalization—not purely religious origins.
-The Victorian era produced extensive pornography and erotica.
-Victorian body shame represents a specific historical development combining Christian elements with secular anxieties.
+However, Victorian body attitudes were also tied to class distinctions, industrial capitalism, specific anxieties about overpopulation, and the medicalisation of sexuality – so not purely to religious origins.
+Indeed, the Victorian era also produced extensive pornography and erotica.
+Victorian era body shame is a whole and specific historical development in its own right, combining Christian elements with several secular anxieties.

 The Purity Culture movement (20th–21st centuries)

-Late 20th century saw emergent evangelical "Purity Culture," intensifying Victorian-era body shame through new mechanisms.
-Beginning in the 1990s with movements like True Love Waits (1993), this primarily American evangelical phenomenon promoted sexual abstinence through purity pledges, purity rings, and father-daughter "purity balls."
-I Kissed Dating Goodbye (Joshua Harris, 1997) became a bestseller, teaching that any romantic or physical contact before marriage damaged purity.
+The late 20th century saw the emergence of evangelical "Purity Culture", which intensified Victorian-era body shame through new mechanisms.
+Beginning in the 1990s with movements like True Love Waits (1993), this primarily American evangelical phenomenon promoted sexual abstinence until marriage through purity pledges, purity rings, and father-daughter "purity balls".
+Books like I Kissed Dating Goodbye (Joshua Harris, 1997) became bestsellers, teaching that any romantic or physical contact before marriage damaged one's purity.

 Purity Culture teachings focused disproportionately on female bodies and dress.
-Young women received instruction on covering their bodies to avoid being "stumbling blocks" causing male lust.
-The movement taught that women bore responsibility for men's sexual thoughts, and that women's value intrinsically tied to sexual "purity."
+Young women received detailed instruction on covering their bodies to avoid being "stumbling blocks" that caused men to lust.
+The movement taught that women bore responsibility for men's sexual thoughts, and that a woman's value was intrinsically tied to her sexual "purity".
 Metaphors comparing sexually active women to chewed gum, used tape, or damaged goods became common in youth group teachings.

-Research by psychologist Tina Schermer Sellers demonstrates that shame instilled through 'purity culture' parallels trauma from sexual abuse.
-Many who grew up in these movements report difficulty with sexual intimacy even within marriage, persistent body shame, and anxiety disorders.
-Several key purity culture leaders, including Joshua Harris, have publicly renounced their earlier teachings and apologized for harm caused.
+The psychological impact has been significant, with research by psychologist Tina Schermer Sellers demonstrating that shame instilled through 'purity culture' parallels the trauma from sexual abuse.
+Many who grew up in these movements report difficulty with sexual intimacy even within marriage, persistent feelings of shame about their bodies, and anxiety disorders.
+Notably, several key purity culture leaders, including Joshua Harris, have since publicly renounced their earlier teachings and apologised for the harm caused.

-While purity culture represents specific late-20th-century American evangelical movement rather than historic Christian orthodoxy, its influence spread widely through megachurches, youth ministries, Christian publications and early internet.
-It created a generation associating Christianity with extreme body shame and sexual repression.
-This context is crucial for understanding why many assume Christianity is inherently anti-body, and why Christian naturists feel compelled to argue for theological alternatives.
+Whilst purity culture represents a specific late-20th-century American evangelical movement rather than historic Christian orthodoxy, its influence spread widely through megachurches, youth ministries, Christian publications and the early internet.
+It created a generation who associate Christianity with extreme body shame and sexual repression.
+This context is crucial for understanding both why many assume Christianity is inherently anti-body, and why Christian naturists feel compelled to argue for theological alternatives.

 Part Three: Contemporary reclamation